 Today there are many online resources to assist you with the formatting of your dissertation as well.
 You can get help from websites such as MLA (http://www.mla.org) if your school requires MLA formatting for your paper.

 An excellent resource for APA style, the most common style guide required for dissertations, can be found at Purdue’s online writing lab (http://owl.english.purdue.edu).

 Dissertation Editor’s Tips on Google

-If you conclude that the style-guide specific websites are too hard or too droll to navigate, even search engines such as Google are often of assistance when you have a question and don’t know where to turn.
-You will find that simply by submitting the questions, “In APA style, do I capitalize the name of a theory?.”
-Or “How does APA style require you to write numbers?”
-You will have multiple web pages at your fingertips with the answer, all in a matter of seconds.
+If you conclude that the style-guide-specific websites are too hard or too droll to navigate, even search engines such as Google and Bing are often of assistance when you have a question and don’t know where to turn.
+You will find that simply by submitting the questions, “In APA style, do I capitalize the name of a theory?” or “How does APA style require you to write numbers?” you will have multiple web pages at your fingertips with the answers, all in a matter of seconds.

 Simple answers to questions about grammar and punctuation can even be found in blogs and on message boards.

 A tip from this professional dissertation editor.
-If you’re unsure as to the quality of the source you are viewing, compare a few.
-The more sources you find that say the same thing.
-The more chance there is that the answer you’ve found is correct.
+If you’re unsure as to the quality of the source you are viewing, compare a few (note that wiki-anything is not considered a reliable source).
+The more sources you find that say the same thing, the more chance there is that the answer you’ve found is correct.

 Sometimes, after having worked on something for months, if not years, you develop a form of tunnel vision towards viewing your work.
 You begin to see the writing and the formatting as you believe it should be, not as it is.

-However, only completing your preliminary writing does not mean that you finished your dissertation.
+However, completing your preliminary writing does not mean that you’ve finished your dissertation.